makebacappiello/countries-api-project-may-2025/README.md

 ### What I'm Proud Of

 I'm honestly just proud that it all works!
 Finishing my first full-stack project feels like a huge accomplishment.
-I'm especially happy with how the search and filter features came together to let users easily find what they're looking for.
+I'm especially happy with how the saved countries filter features came together to let users easily find their favorite countries.
 Getting the country detail pages to dynamically load the correct information was also a big win!

 ### What Was Challenging

 The biggest challenge was definitely managing all the different pieces of state.
-Figuring out how to make the search bar, the region filter, and the main country list all work together was tricky.
+Figuring out how to do the increase view count, inputting the SQL and fetching the API calls were challenging.
+In general filerting the main country list so that the entire app would work was tricky.
 Another tough spot was correctly displaying the full names of the bordering countries.
 The API provides them as codes (like 'FRA' or 'DEU'), so I had to figure out a way to map those codes back to their full country names from the main list of countries I had fetched.

 ### Future Ideas

 If I had more time, I'd love to:

+- Make the search bar.

-Make the border countries on the detail page clickable, so users can easily navigate between them.
+- Make the border countries on the detail page clickable, so users can easily navigate between them.

-Implement a light/dark mode toggle for user comfort.
+- Implement a light/dark mode toggle for user comfort.

-Add a "Sort by" feature to organize countries by population or name.
+- Add a "Sort by" feature to organize countries by population or name.

-Add loading skeletons or spinners for a better user experience while the data is being fetched.
+- Add loading skeletons or spinners for a better user experience while the data is being fetched.

 ### 🙌 Credits